The Spanish galleon appeared: the treasures of an ancient sunken ship off the coast of Colombia are revealed | Society

 “We made acquisitions of equipment to reach the depths of the sea and obtain the best images that allow us to protect the integrity of the treasure and carry out permanent monitoring so that everything is preserved and protected until the extraction can be carried out,” declared the president.

 It also confirmed that two other similar vessels were found in the same area where the San José galleon is located.
-“We have a history of about a dozen similar vessels that will be located by our National Navy,” said Duque.
+“We have a history of regarding a dozen similar vessels that will be located by our National Navy,” said Duque.

 History of the galleon San José